Isolated Testing Infrastructure

 - Time to trigger a Swarming run.

-- Time for the slaves to react to a Swarming run request.
+- Time for the workers to react to a Swarming run request.

-- Time for the slaves to fetch the dependencies, map them in a temporary directory.
+- Time for the workers to fetch the dependencies, map them in a temporary directory.

-- Time for the slaves to cleanup the temporary directory and report back stdout/stderr to the Swarming master.
+- Time for the workers to cleanup the temporary directory and report back stdout/stderr to the Swarming master.

-- Time for the Swaming master to react and return the information to the Swarming client running on the buildbot slave.
+- Time for the Swaming master to react and return the information to the Swarming client running on the buildbot worker.